alexkolo/rag_nutrition_facts_blog/docs/project_evaluation_internal.md

   - [ ] 1 point: Only one retrieval approach is evaluated
   - [x] 2 points: Multiple retrieval approaches are evaluated, and the best one is used

-- ❗ RAG evaluation: TODO
+- 🚧 RAG evaluation: IMPROVE
-  - [x] 0 points: No evaluation of RAG is provided
+  - [ ] 0 points: No evaluation of RAG is provided
   - [x] 1 point: Only one RAG approach (e.g., one prompt) is evaluated
   - [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used